 Residential part-time Ed.M. students are required to take How People Learn in their first year.
-HGSE recommends that residential part-time students take at least one August Foundations course in their first year, but they may take more than one if desired.
-HGSE recommends taking Equity & Opportunity: Identity in Context in August of the first year if feasible and taking Leading Change and Evidence in the second year.
-Part-time residential students may fulfill their remaining Foundations component (2 or more credits in a course designated to count as an Equity & Opportunity elective) any time during their two years in the program.
+HGSE recommends that residential part-time students take at least one Foundations course in their first year, but they may take more than one if desired.

-Foundations for Online Educational Leadership Ed.M. students
+Foundations for Online Educational Leadership Ed.M.
+Students

 OEL students take Foundations courses throughout their two years of study; the timing is determined at the program level and will be the same for all students.
 OEL students complete their HGSE Foundations experiences through both standalone Foundations courses and completion of other required OEL coursework.